Police, court and prison personnel statistics

 This article describes key findings on personnel statistics using official figures from police, courts and prisons in the European Union (EU) for the period 2008 - 2016, including the number of employees and the proportion of women.

 In recent years, the number of police officers in the EU has slowly been decreasing.
-In 2016, the EU had a total of 1 623 000 police officers, a reduction of 3.4 % since 2009.
-Overall, there were 318 police officers per 100 000 people in the EU in 2016, or one police officer per 314 people.
+In 2016, the EU had a total of 1 653 000 police officers, a reduction of 2.1 % since 2009.
+Overall, there were 324 police officers per 100 000 people in the EU in 2016, or one police officer per 309 people.
 However, there are big differences between Member States, as illustrated in Figure 1.
-Hungary, Finland and Denmark had up to 200 police officers per 100 000 people, while in Slovenia, Slovakia, Portugal, Italy, Latvia, Croatia, Greece, Malta and Cyprus there were 400 or more.
+Romania, England and Wales, Sweden, Denmark and Finland had fewer than 250 police officers per 100 000 people, while in Slovakia, Portugal, Italy, Latvia, Croatia, Greece, Malta and Cyprus there were more than 400.
 Countries organise their law enforcement differently, according to national needs, resources and priorities.
 Another difference between national figures is who exactly counts as police.
 For example, some special police units may be counted in different ways.
 The standard definition of police officers does not include clerks, maintenance staff and other employees who are not directly involved in typical police work.

 One in five police officers is a woman